 - increase or decrease in the number of credit hours per course in 25% or more of the courses in the institution's curriculum.

-- The initiation or expansion, as defined by the Commission, of distance or correspondence or other education wherein 50% or more of the courses or credits in one or more academic programs are provided through the alternate delivery;
+- The initial offering of academic programs through distance, correspondence or other alternate delivery wherein 50% or more of the courses or credits in the program are provided through the alternate delivery;

-- The offering of courses by distance or correspondence education if the institution is not already approved to offer programs by distance or correspondence education as appropriate; and
+- The initial offering of courses through distance, correspondence or other alternate delivery if the institution is not already approved to offer programs through that delivery mechanism; and

 - Programs offered for the first time by an institution are subject to review and approval, if required, by the Commission as a new program (see #3 of this section) prior to being reviewed as distance or correspondence education.